HeyFireHQ/ticker-blog/content/Ticker- The Investing Platform for People Who Don't Want to Go Broke by Accident.md

 "Bro, I'm all in on this startup that makes AI-powered popsicles for cats."

-"Oh cool, I just bought 0.0002 of a Bitcoin at 3AM because a guy on YouTube screamed at me to."
+"Oh cool, I just bought 0.0002 of a Bitcoin at 3AM because a guy on YouTube screamed at me"

 It's chaos.
 It's memes.
-It's vibes.
-And it's also why we built **Ticker** -- to save humanity (and your wallet).
+It's vibes.And it's also why we built **Ticker** -- to save humanity (and your wallet).

 ### **What is Ticker?**